tatisap/CRUD-API/README.md

 ## Using

 Supported requests:
-- GET api/users - get all users
+- GET /api/users - get all users
-- GET api/users/${userId} - get user by userId
+- GET /api/users/${userId} - get user by userId
-- POST api/users - create new user and store it in database (required fields of user info: username, age, hobbies)
+- POST /api/users - create new user and store it in database (required fields of user info: username, age, hobbies)
-- PUT api/users/${userId} - update existing user by userId (required fields of user info: username, age, hobbies)
+- PUT /api/users/${userId} - update existing user by userId (required fields of user info: username, age, hobbies)
-- DELETE api/users/${userId} - delete existing user by userId from database
+- DELETE /api/users/${userId} - delete existing user by userId from database

+Requests that need an id expect the id after /api/users/.

+## Examples of expected responses to invalid requests

+- METHOD /abra/cadabra - 404 'Resource that you requested does not exist'
+- If method is not supported - 404 'Method you are trying to execute is not found'
+- GET /api/users/2564749 - 400 'Invalid user id'
+- GET /api/users/${validUserId}, but user with this id doesn't exist - 404 'User is not found'
+- POST /api/users sent info without any required fields - 400 'You did not send required information'